att/netarbiter/sds/install-kubeadm/README.md

 ## Installation
 ### In master node:
-0. Install all in one step by:
+0. Assuming you are in a clean state (no docker, kubectl, kubeclt, or kubeadm), install a master node in one step by:
 ```
 ./install-allinone-masternode.sh